PoloMag/paper-magnetic-profiles/README.md

 ### Columns

-The columns name for the `Instantaneous.txt` and `Instantaneous-varH.txt` datasets are as follows (the units are indicated between square brackets):
+The columns name for the `Instantaneous.csv` and `Instantaneous-varH.csv` datasets are as follows (the units are indicated between square brackets):

 * `f[Hz]`: AMR cycle frequency
 * `H[mm]`: regenerator height